How to Feed Your Worms

 What Worms Can and Can’t Eat

-Although most organic materials are safe for the worms, there are some items you definitely want to avoid.
+Although most organic materials are safe for the worms, there are some items you'll want to avoid.
 Below we have a list of different things that worms can and cannot eat.
 Please feel free to refer to this if you ever find yourself wondering if it’s safe for your worms to eat!

 Safe to Eat: